orc-analytics/Orca/README.md

-# Analytics Framework
+# Predixus DB - Framework
-The Analytics Framework Backend
+The framework for the Predixus DB.

-This repository contains the back end scaffolding for the analytics framework.
+This repository contains the back end scaffolding for the Predixus DB.

 ## Functionality